Murder of Maureen Rowan: Forensic examination

 Investigators initially believed the woman to be either of European or Native American ancestry.
 A further exhumation and examination of the remains, conducted in 2012, established that she was of European descent.
 An examination of Harris lines in the victim's bones indicated that an illness or malnutrition had briefly arrested her growth in childhood.

 Examining the lead isotopes in the victim's teeth, a geological scientist deduced that the victim had undoubtedly spent her childhood and adolescence in southern Europe close to the sea—most likely south of the Greek city of Athens—until within a year of her murder.
 The geological scientist George Kamenov pinpointed the most likely place as the fishing port of Laurium, Greece.

 Given that there is a large Greek-American population in Tarpon Springs (about 117 km from Lake Panasoffkee), and that the victim had been dead for about 30 days and had likely lived in Greece, it was possible to conclude that she had traveled to the United States to attend an Epiphany celebration.

 Forensic examination of her hair supported the theory that she had been visiting temporarily.
 This was indicated by the fact that she had been in Florida for less than two months before her death.

 An orthopedic surgery procedure, known as the "Watson-Jones" technique, had been performed on her right ankle when she was about 16 years old.
 This operation—which involved stretching the tendon by screws drilled into the bone—would most likely have been performed to rectify a chronic instability which would likely have seen the victim sprain her ankle several times before the operation.
 Periostitis was found in her right leg, which may have been noticeably uncomfortable for the victim.

-A further development with the case occurred when it was featured on a Greek crime show (Fos Sto Tounel).
-A woman came forward to say that she believed the facial reconstructions looked like a girl she knew, called Konstantina.
+A further development occurred when the case was featured on a Greek crime show (Fos Sto Tounel).
+A woman came forward to say that the facial reconstructions may be a girl she knew named Konstantina.
 She and Konstantina attended a prep school in Greece, where they were trained to be domestic help.
 After finishing the course, the school sent their students abroad to Australia or the United States as part of a two-year work contract.
 The school was funded by the International Organization for Migration.
-This woman had lost contact with Konstantina when they were separated, Konstantina was sent to the United States and the woman was sent to Australia.
-Konstantina had arrived in the United States at exactly the same time as the forensic testing indicated the victim had.
+This woman had lost contact with Konstantina when they were separated; Konstantina was sent to the United States and the woman was sent to Australia.
+Konstantina arrived in the United States at the same time as the forensic testing indicated the victim had.